-- 50. Osteopaths are required by law to have appropriate professional indemnity insurance (PII) in place.
-Section 37 of the Osteopaths Act 1993 states that a failure to comply with the appropriate indemnity arrangements may be treated as unacceptable professional conduct. - 51.
-Osteopaths must have appropriate arrangements in place for patients to seek compensation if they suffer harm.
-The IC should consider whether a registrant had appropriate indemnity insurance during the period alleged and should not be persuaded merely by the fact that a registrant may have ceased working or has since obtained retrospective indemnity cover for the alleged period.
+- 51. Osteopaths are required by law to have appropriate professional indemnity insurance (PII) in place.
+Section 37 of the Osteopaths Act states that a failure to comply with the appropriate indemnity arrangements may be treated as unacceptable professional conduct. - 52.
+Osteopaths must have appropriate arrangements in place for patient to seek compensation if they suffer harm.
+The IC should consider whether a Registrant had appropriate indemnity insurance during the period alleged and should not be persuaded merely by the fact that a Registrant may have ceased working or has since obtained retrospective indemnity cover for the alleged period.